-- 113. Water Resource Associates concluded that there are no potable water resources, either surface or ground water, available within a two-mile radius of the Petition Area that could be economically or feasibly developed.
-Petitioner proposes to obtain potable water from the County of Maui Department of Water Supply's ("DWS") Central Maui Water System.
+84. Water Resource Associates concluded that there are no potable water resources, either surface or ground water, available within a two-mile radius of the Petition Area that could be economically or feasibly developed.
+(Pet.
+Ex.
+Nos.
+9, App.
+C and 26).
+Petitioner proposes to obtain potable water from the County of Maui Department of Water Supply's

+("DWS") Central Maui Water System.
 The Project qualifies for an exemption from DWS' Water Availability Policy under §14.12.030, Maui County Code.
-Currently, there is no moratorium on issuance of water meters on the Central Maui System. - 114.
-In recognition of Maui's potable water shortage, Petitioner will use non-potable water for irrigation.
-Petitioner plans to install a dual water system for Kīhei High School.
+Currently, there is no moratorium on issuance of water meters on the Central Maui System.
+(Maui County Department of Planning ("County") Ex.
+No. 9).

+85. In recognition of Maui's potable water shortage, Petitioner will use nonpotable water for irrigation.
+Petitioner plans to install a dual water system for Kihei High School.
 Petitioner proposes to obtain potable water from DWS, but will drill two brackish water wells on the Petition Area to serve as the source of non-potable irrigation water.
-These brackish wells are not anticipated to negatively impact fresh or brackish water supply. - 115.
-Petitioner plans to connect to DWS's existing 18-inch water main on Liloa Drive and upgrade the existing 8-inch main in the Pi'ilani Village Subdivision.
-The Project will also utilize the DWS system for fire protection purposes. - 116.
-Kīhei High School will initially require an estimated average of 4,900 gallons per day ("GPD") of potable water in 2015, 9,000 GPD in 2016, 14,300 GPD in 2017, and 18,800 GPD in 2018.
-By 2025 at full build out, Kīhei High School will require an estimated 37,450
+(Nichols, Tr.
+June 13, 2013, 38:3-12).
+These brackish wells are not anticipated to negatively impact fresh or brackish water supply.
+(Pet.
+Ex.
+No. 26).

+86. Petitioner plans to connect to DWS's existing 18-inch water main on Liloa Drive and upgrade the existing 8-inch main in the Pi'ilani Village Subdivision.
+The Project will also utilize the DWS system for fire protection purposes.
+(Pet.
+Ex.
+No. 26).

+87. Kihei High School will initially require an estimated average of 4,900 gallons per day ("GPD") of potable water in 2015, 9,000 GPD in 2016, 14,300 GPD in 2017, and 18,800 GPD in 2018.
+By 2025 at full build out, Kihei High School will require an estimated 37,450 GPD.
-GPD.
 The estimated demand for potable water is far less than demand if calculated using Maui DWS standards because the estimate reflects proposed implementation of low flow fixtures and water conservation measures.
 The Project's potable water requirement represents less than one percent of the DWS' Central Maui Water System sources of supply.
 No adverse impact to DWS' existing potable water supplies is anticipated.
+(Pet.
+Ex.
+No. 25).